TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

-.. index:: Mails; Inline media
+.. index:: Mail; Inline media
 .. _mail-inline:

 How to add inline media